Frequently Ask Questions

 Can I buy a parking pass and join my friend’s party?

-Can I buy a subscriber ribbon?
+Can I buy a patron ribbon?

 Is there Handicapped Access?

 Yes.
 Many of the areas you drive directly to your reserved spot and park.
 Those parking around the clubhouse should show the parking staff your handicapped placard and they will guide you to the handicapped parking area.
-To get to where you watch the races requires going over unpaved and uneven ground.
+To get to where you watch the races requires walking/traversing over unpaved and uneven ground.

 EMERGENCY.
 If there is a serious medical or security emergency call 911.
 If you do not have a phone ask your neighbor.
 There is a response team on site.